 In the sections below, we will discuss a few details regarding dental implants for the front teeth vs. the molars.

 Dental implants can be placed in the posterior jaw to replace missing molars.
 Because molars bear the brunt of pressure and chewing forces, it is important to allow sufficient healing time after implant placement.
+We can provide temporaries on molar implants placed immediately, but they are not functional, per the immediate load protocol set by Nobel.

 Though a temporary tooth can be provided during the interim period, it may not be necessary since the gap is not very obvious when you smile.